 You might also enjoy ordering a meal here and enjoying it in the lounge next door.

 And my all-time favorite buffet at Disney (like most everyone else) is the Boma breakfast buffet at Animal Kingdom Lodge.
-I will most definitely have to return there as well when they re-open.
-You know, for the sake of the blog.
+We have returned there since they re-opened and have to say it’s definitely worth the trip over to the resort for a meal.

 Make sure to leave me a comment below and share your thoughts on breakfast at Walt Disney World!
 Have you ever tried the Ale and Compass restaurant?